you look up and nothing looks back. you look around, and nobody replies. one theorem answers both.

 Everyone feels something under a good starry sky.
-Fermi felt: "Where is everybody?"
+Fermi felt: “Where is everybody?”
+You've felt the same thing at 11pm, staring at your group chat.

-spoiler: very
+spoiler: very. and also very close.

 0